syncthing/docs/users/faq-parts/usage.rst

 Now share the folder with the other device, on both sides.
 Syncthing will exchange file information but existing files (or parts) will not be transferred.

-Always make sure that if you add many files to a folder that is used by Syncthing, that the folders are either paused or Syncthing is not running.
-Then run rescan.

 Is Syncthing my ideal backup application?
 -----------------------------------------